Majors Creek, New South Wales

 Elrington had a 29-year military career, including service in the Peninsula War, before selling his commission, in 1826, and migrating to Australia, in 1827, and taking up a grant of land.
 Elrington sold his land and left Australia for good, in 1846; he, therefore, did not benefit from the discovery of gold, five years later.

 Alluvial gold was discovered by Mrs Baxter, in 1851, and soon there were 2,000 miners, averaging an ounce of gold per day each.
 The alluvial gold lasted until around 1856, by which time most of the damage to the creek bed and watercourse — still evident today—had occurred.
 From 1869 to 1874, the focus of mining turned to quartz reef mining.
 Majors Creek was not well suited to gold dredge mining, which occurred at other nearby goldfields, such as Jembaicumbene and Araluen, in the early years of the 20th century.
 By 1914, most mining activity at Majors Creek was over, but there was a largely unsuccessful attempted revival during the 1930s.
 The last of the old reef mines was closed by the Second World War.
-In 2022, there is still gold mining in the area, at the Dargues Reef mine.
+Until July 2024, there was modern gold mining in the area, at the Dargues Reef mine.

 Still officially known as Elrington, the plan of a town was laid out by surveyor W.E.Larmer, in 1858.
 The modern-day village's only commercial business, its hotel and post office agency is still known as the Elrington Hotel.
 The existing hotel was built in 1913, replacing an earlier hotel that stood on a site opposite to it.
 In its heyday, the town had a police station, post office, several churches and schools, four hotels and 24 stores.
 Few of the mainly timber buildings from the gold rush era survive today.